scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

    one that’s ready for analysis.
 Here, I introduce pandera, an open source package that provides a flexible and expressive data validation API designed to make it easy for data wranglers to define dataframe schemas.
-These schemas execute deterministic and statistical assertions at runtime so that analysts can spend less time worrying about the correctness of their dataframes and more time obtaining insights and training models.
+These schemas execute logical and statistical assertions at runtime so that analysts can spend less time worrying about the correctness of their dataframes and more time obtaining insights and training models.